 As always, P&Q will make available all the data used in its ranking as well as additional information such as the schools enrolling the most U.S. minorities, international students, and first-generation college students.
 After the rankings go live, a series of stories will also explore which schools leave students in the most debt and which ones offer the most generous scholarship grants.

-The college and business school experience is based entirely on responses to our extensive alumni survey, which includes thousands of responses from alumni graduating between July 1, 2016, and June 30, 2017.
+The college and business school experience is based entirely on responses to our extensive alumni survey, which includes thousands of responses from alumni graduating between July 1, 2017, and June 30, 2018.
 The final third of the ranking is determined by career outcomes.
-The percentage of students with full-time employment within three months of graduation is given a 50% weight, while annual salary and signing bonus average is given a 30% weight and the percentage of students completing a business-related internship before graduation is weighted 20%.
+The percentage of students with full-time employment within three months of graduation is given a 50% weight, while annual salary and signing bonus average are given a 30% weight, and the percentage of students completing a business-related internship before graduation is weighted 20%.

 Of course, no ranking is perfect and a college decision should not be made on a ranking alone.
 P&Q publishes a wealth of data-based insights on the schools and in-depth school profiles so readers may use this information as a launching place to explore and target their best choices for a quality business education.
 When the rankings are published next week, take the time to go through the stories and data to begin or aid the college search.

 THE 2021 TOP-10 UNDERGRADUATE BUSINESS SCHOOLS IN ALPHABETICAL ORDER

 - Carnegie Mellon University (Tepper)

 - Georgetown University (McDonough)

 - University of Notre Dame (Mendoza)